RoozerXC/RoozerXC/HateIsPeace/Design.md

 #### Willow
 A quiet and dormant but open-minded old friend of Roozer, Willow is Sarven's biggest fear.
 Even though she has never hurt anyone or doesn't mean to give out any bad intentions at all, Sarven can be easily scared and will immediately run away by her appearance

-There's a reason why Sarven could run away from Willow.
-Firstly, for some reason she can sometimes come off as intimidating especially whenever she is around.
+There's a reason why Sarven could run away from Willow...
+Actually, three reasons: Firstly, for some reason she can sometimes come off as intimidating especially whenever she is around.
 Secondly, she can also sometimes go feral if things ever piss her off or make her angry.
 Lastly, it's usually recommended that people don't mess with her.
 Whatever they do, she means very serious business, and she really means it

 ## For developers and modders
 ### Directory structure